-A: You can use this website and view all the various program area offerings or go directly to the "Activity Brochure" page on this website to learn about offerings for each season.
-A printed activity brochure is also published each Fall, Winter and Spring/Summer and is mailed to all homes in the greater Orange district.
-The seasonal activity brochure is also distributed at convenient public and retail locations throughout the community.
+View our Recreation Guide here to learn about offerings for each season.
+A printed recreation guide is also published in early August, late November and early spring and is mailed to all homes in the greater Orange district.
+The Recreation Guide is also distributed at convenient public and retail locations throughout the community.
 Press releases and announcements about classes and events are routinely placed in the local newspapers.
 And, you can always call Orange Community Education & Recreation at 216-831-8601 and talk to any of our staff about programs and opportunities.

-A: The OCE&R department is located on the Orange Schools Campus at 32000 Chagrin Blvd. in Pepper Pike, Ohio.
-The majority of classes and activities are held in one of the campus facilities including the Pepper Pike Learning Center, the Orange Senior Adult Center, Orange High School, Moreland Hills School or Brady Middle School.
-Each activity or class description in the brochure notes the location.
-Activities may also be held at other locations in surrounding communities.
+Our buildings are located on the Orange Schools Campus in Pepper Pike, Ohio.
+Classes and activities are generally held in one of the campus facilities including the Pepper Pike Learning Center, the Orange Senior Adult Center, Orange High School, Moreland Hills Elementary School or Brady Middle School.
+Class locations are listed in the Recreation Guide and on the participant receipt.

 Click here for location and directions.

-In November 2005, for the seventh consecutive time, residents once again resoundingly demonstrated their recognition of the extent to which OCE&R enhances the overall quality of life in our community by passing the .95 mill recreation levy to continue community education and recreation programs in the district for the next 5 years.
+In November 2015, for the ninth consecutive time, residents resoundingly showed their recognition of the ways in which Orange Community Education and Recreation enhances the overall quality of life in our community for all ages by passing the .95 mill recreation levy to continue community education and recreation programs in the district for the next 5 years.
+THANK YOU!

-The department operates under the auspices of the Orange Board of Education and is led by community education and recreation professionals with a combined 280 years of professional service in education, recreation or a related field.
-All members of the Leadership Team hold either a Master's or Bachelor's Degree, in addition to program specific certifications.
+The department operates under the auspices of the Orange Board of Education and is led by community education and recreation professionals with a combined 325 years of professional service in education, recreation or related fields.
+All members of the leadership team hold either a Master's or Bachelor's Degree, in addition to program specific certifications.
 Teachers in the Orange Early Childhood Preschool program are pre-kindergarten or kindergarten certified teachers through the Ohio Department of Education.
 All staff participate in regular, on-going professional development training and opportunities.
 Click here for a staff directory.